JavaScript seems to be disabled in your browser.

 Features

-High tech polyester coveringUnique multi temperature level-managed adhesive shrinking|shrinking}|shrinking} systemVersatile and easy to applyPatented polymerizing procedure permanently fuses the color to the polyester movie covering, removing the possibilities of color-layer separation and permits repositioning of the covering on your model.Light weight at .30 oz/sq. ft.Fuel evidence to glow fuel, gas, and smoke oil.
-Water evidence as well.
+High tech polyester coveringUnique multi temperature level-controlled adhesive shrinking systemVersatile and easy to applyPatented polymerizing procedure permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows repositioning of the covering on your model.Light weight at .30 oz/sq. ft.Fuel proof to radiance fuel, gas, and smoke oil.
+Water proof as well.

 Overview